Call today and speak to a specialist medical negligence solicitor. Find out if you can claim compensation.

 Making a successful compensation claim for delayed diagnosis requires you to get expert legal advice from a specialist clinical negligence solicitor.

 If you or a loved one have suffered a delayed diagnosis of an illness or injury, you may be entitled to compensation for the pain and suffering you have been through as a result.
-Delayed diagnoses can result from a number of situations and there are a range of circumstances which can lead to you being able to make a delayed diagnosis claim.
-These include:
+Delayed diagnoses can result from a number of situations and there is a range of circumstances which can lead to you being able to make a delayed diagnosis claim.

 The Legal 500 – a ranking for the UK’s best firms of solicitors – recognises the team at Blackwater Law as a ‘Leading firm’ for medical negligence claim advice.

 You and your family can therefore approach Blackwater Law confident that you will receive some of the best legal advice available.
 If your case proceeds and Blackwater Law represent you in your claim for compensation, your medical negligence solicitor at Blackwater Law will work tirelessly to build you the strongest possible case and to secure you the maximum compensation possible.

 Blackwater Law undertakes all accepted cases of delayed diagnosis on a no-win, no-fee claim basis.
 You, therefore, need not be concerned about finances or paying legal fees.
 If your claim for compensation is not successful you will not owe Blackwater Law any money in legal fees or any other costs.
 Call us to find out more about our no-win, no-fee claim service and how this works.

 Head of medical negligence at Blackwater Law, Jason Brady was successful in securing compensation for our client, after suffering life-changing injuries.

 For nearly all medical negligence claims, you have three years from the date of the incident to make a claim.
 If it only becomes apparent that negligence has occurred at a later date, then the three-year limit will begin from this date.
 It is usually not possible to start a claim if this time limit has expired.